 Notes

-- Makes 20 coconut cookies.
+- The basic recipe makes 20 coconut cookies.

 - Egg whites whipped in a water bath over steam are called Swiss meringue.